 An elderly lady who was mentally clear but had several incurable chronic illnesses got into trouble recently.
 She had been supported at home by our team and also looked after by her adult kids for about a year and a half.
 Although she expressed it in a roundabout way, there was never any question that she wanted to stay home, and also that she understood she was at the end of her life and was quite ready to die.
 Wanted to die in fact, without any convincing suggestion that she was depressed.
 She suddenly lost most of her independent function a few weeks before she died, and I wasn’t able even with the help of capable other team members to figure out why this had happened.
 We made an educated guess that she had a chest infection, but the antibiotics we gave her only made things worse.

-After careful and I hope gentle conversations with her, it was decided that we would live with not knowing why she had suddenly gotten worse, keeping in mind the possibility however slight that if she went to the hospital, saw specialists, was examined and imaged, something that could be fixed might be found.
+After careful and I hope gentle conversations with her, it was decided that we would live with not knowing why she had suddenly gotten worse, keeping in mind the possibility however slight that if she went to the hospital, saw specialists, was examined and Xrayed, something that could be fixed might be found.
 Even if that happened, she insisted, the best she could hope for would be a return to her not-very-satisfactory situation of a few weeks ago, and more waiting for the next crisis.
-We set things up to keep her comfortable, and everyone including her family waited for the end.
+We set things up to keep her comfortable at home, and everyone including her family waited for the end.

 Then something went wrong: she woke up one morning with a painful, pale, and cold left leg.
 Obviously the leg artery was blocked with a clot.
 Her kids (well into middle age of course) disagreed about how to construe this.
 The son felt it was just another step in his mum’s expected descent.
 But the daughter took this new turn for the worse to mean that palliation at home had failed and now it was time to get proper professional help.
 This view prevailed, and my patient landed in the emergency room.

-Of course a capable academic vascular surgeon saw her, and promptly tried to dissolve the clot with injections of strong anticoagulant medicine.
+There a capable academic vascular surgeon saw her, and tried to dissolve the clot with injections of strong anticoagulant medicine.
 This didn’t work.
 I had called in and explained to the emergency room doctor my patient’s expectation of death and preference for comfort, and then once the surgeon began his treatment I put in a phone call to him to convey the same message, but 24 hours later there had been no response.
 When I visited the hospital I was only able to say a few words to the lady who was sedated, unable to recognize me, and being hustled onto a stretcher to be taken for vascular imaging.
 The son let me know that the surgeon was going to try to remove the clot surgically, and if that failed which it probably would he intended to amputate the leg above the knee.